Test in production without watermarks.

 by using the required method, we then need to use the method GetPrintDocument

-from the created object which allows us to access all the printer settings.
-This provides setting options such as page size, margin, DPI, etc. while we can further gain access to many more settings.
-We can also pass the printer name on the PrinterSettings.PrinterName
+on the created object, which allows us to access all the printer settings.
+This provides setting options such as page size, margin, DPI, etc., while we can further gain access to many more settings.
+We can also pass the printer name to the PrinterSettings.PrinterName

 method, which will trigger printing on the specified printer.
 To use this method, you will need to add an assembly reference to the System.Drawing.dll